 But by giving them a pullover bib (which can also be used as a pretend superhero cape!), you are naturally breaking it down into simpler parts so they can be successful one step at a time.
 Brilliant!
 And I have to say, just a few hours after I took this video, my son all of a sudden started trying to pull off his own shirt…it really works!
 Pullover bibs can be found for purchase online by clicking here.

 Has anyone else tried this before?
 What are other ways you’ve learned to help children to learn to put on or take off a shirt?
 I’ve tried using visuals, including this one, but I don’t feel like they’ve been too effective.
 Please share your wisdom with us all!Want more handy tips and tricks to help the kids in your life?
-Then be sure to like Mama OT on Facebook, and follow on Twitter and Pinterest.
-Oh, and subscribe to Mama OT by clicking "Subscribe!" on the homepage so you can receive new posts via email and not miss out on all the great tips published here!
+Then subscribe to Mama OT by clicking "Subscribe!" on the homepage so you can receive new posts via email.
+And be sure to keep up with all of Mama OT's tips and info shared on Facebook, Twitter, and Pinterest!